-Well I have not updated this in dome time.
-From the first days in Rome I spent the next few days seeing the sights and enjoying the breath taking views that the Eternal City could supply.
+Well, I have not updated this in dome time.
+From the first days in Rome, I spent the next few days seeing the sights and enjoying the breathtaking views that the Eternal City could supply.
 The Roman Templars met with me and took me to dinner.
-It was an interesting time between the age difference and the language, but it was amazing time nonetheless.
+It was an interesting time between the age difference and the language, but it was an amazing time nonetheless.

 I stayed on the mainland though as it was cheaper and only needed to take a short bus ride to the island.

 The first day I made it to the island and decided to just walk around.
-I found that this maze city was quite the mind bender.
-I did find some fascinating architecture and finally came to a exhibit on the work of Da Vinci where i found spectacular drawings and models.
+I found that this maze city was quite the mind-bender.
+I did find some fascinating architecture and finally came to an exhibit on the work of Da Vinci where I found spectacular drawings and models.
 I continued to walk and found many cathedrals and churches that marked the island.
-I loved seeing the shops with it's masks and dolls.
-I even found a bookstore which carried old books and in the front window was displayed several books with Masonic symbolism.
+I loved seeing the shops with their masks and dolls.
+I even found a bookstore that carried old books and in the front window were displayed several books with Masonic symbolism.

-I continued to walk around the island the next few days visiting such places like St. Mark's Square.
+I continued to walk around the island for the next few days visiting such places as St. Mark's Square.
 It was an amazing time overall which made it hard to get back on the train back to Rome to head back to Iraq.

 To walk on such hallowed and ancient ground was a magnificent time, well worth the money.
 I wish I had the companionship of my love, but maybe later we will retrace my steps together.

-I made it back to Kuwait and after a ling night made it to a bed to rest.
-I waited several days, but my Internet connection was interrupted by such natural occurrences such as sand storms.
-I made it to Nasariyah, but quickly moved to Al Amarah.
+I made it back to Kuwait and after a long night made it to a bed to rest.
+I waited several days, but my Internet connection was interrupted by natural occurrences such as sand storms.
+I made it to Nasiriyah, but quickly moved to Al Amarah.

 I have been here ever since my return.
-This place is quite different from Nasariyah, but not horrible.
+This place is quite different from Nasiriyah, but not horrible.

-I have some posts being drafted about some of the symbols I found when traveling Italy.
+I have some posts being drafted about some of the symbols I found when traveling to Italy.